CDL-Quantum/Hackathon2022/Business_Application.md

 - Compilation (Processor design / gate implementation)

 - Performance analysis:
  Following the methology by Deutsche Borse Group we present a quantum algorithm (namely Grover's algorithm) to address the sensitivity analysis for a risk model..., which found to be computationally too expensive to perform by classical algorithms.
 We implement and analysis the risk modeling and its representation on quantum circuits.
+The fact that quantum algorithms are faster than a classical ones can be tested by the code execution runtime, which is measured by the number of elementary operations used by an algorithm.
+This can be done using the quantum circuit model.

 $H = - \sum_{\langle i,j \rangle, \sigma} t_{xy}^{ij}(\hat{c]_{i \sigma}^{\dagger} \hat{c}_{j \sigma} + h.c.) +...$